Professor of Informatics

 - Ph.D. in Comparative Literature at Indiana University , 2004

-Shaowen Bardzell is Professor of Informatics in the School of Informatics, Computing, and Engineering and the Affiliated Faculty of the Kinsey Institute for Research in Sex, Gender, and Reproduction at Indiana University.
+Shaowen Bardzell is Professor of Informatics in the School of Informatics, Computing, and Engineering and the Affiliated Faculty of the Kinsey Institute and Department of Gender Studies at Indiana University.

 Bardzell holds a Ph.D. in Comparative Literature from Indiana University and pursues a humanistic research agenda within the research and practice of Human Computer Interaction (HCI).
 A common thread throughout her work is the exploration of the contributions of feminism, design, and social science to support technology’s role in social change.
 Recent research foci have included care ethics and feminist utopian perspectives on IT, research through design, women’s health, cultural and creative industries in Asia, and posthumanist approaches to sustainable design.
 Her work is supported by the National Science Foundation, Intel Corporation, Mellon Foundation, and the Toyota Foundation among others.